3mdeb/news-and-ideas/_posts/2019-02-22-3mdeb-at-embedded-world-2019.md

 We are excited to inform You that 3mdeb will take part in embedded world Exhibition & Conference - **Embedded World 2019** next week!
 In place full of enthusiasts You can meet us personally between 26.02-28.02 in Nuremberg, Germany.
 Come and talk with us about amazing world of embedded systems.
-We will tell You not only about our work and innovations, but also share our knowledge, help and even present to You our demos:
+We will tell You not only about our work and innovations, but also share our knowledge, help and present to You our demos:
 * [Remote Testing Environment](https://cloud.3mdeb.com/index.php/s/Jt6PEtos7iznQkf) - Hat designed for Orange Pi Zeroboard which runs specially craftedLinux distribution using the YoctoProject
 * [TPM2.0](https://cloud.3mdeb.com/index.php/s/jKgCHCtTSQYejTa) - Trusted Platform Module